getgrit/stdlib/.grit/patterns/js/test_scope_shadow.md

 ## Test shadow scope

-This tests the `shadows_variable` pattern by finding all cases where a variable is shadowed.
+This tests the `shadows_identifier` pattern by finding all cases where a variable is shadowed.

 tags: #utility, #test